fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-lisu.md

-## Coto Sans Lisu
+## Zoto Sans Lisu

-Coto Sans Lisu is a design for the Fraser script.
+Zoto Sans Lisu is a design for the Fraser script.

 It contains 54 glyphs, and supports 55 characters from the Unicode blocks: Lisu.